Vacuum Radiation Pressure Fluctuations and Barrier Penetration: Probability of Large Stress Tensor Fluctuations

 Here we summarize the key results of Ref.~\cite{FF15} which will be needed in the present paper.
 Let $Q(t)$ be an operator which is a quadratic function of a free field operator, and define its time average with respect to $f(t)$ by

 where

-In general, it is the time average, $T$, rather than the local operator, $Q$, which is observable.
+In general, it is the time average, $T$, rather than the local operator, $Q$, which is observable in the sense that one may assign a well defined probability distribution to $T$, but not to $Q$.
 The key idea is that measurements of a quantum stress tensor which occur in a finite time interval should be described by a sampling function of time, $f(t)$, which is smooth and has compact support.
 Thus $f(t)$ is taken to be a $C^\infty$, but non-analytic, function which is strictly zero outside of a finite time interval whose width is approximately $\tau$.
 The Fourier transform of such a function will have an asymptotic form for large argument which falls faster than any power, but more slowly than an exponential function.
 Define the Fourier transform by

 A useful set of compactly supported sampling functions is defined by